lnf3/starter-hugo-academic2/content/applicants/7. faq/index.md

 ---

-**1. Will you be reviewing applications for a student to begin Fall 2024?** Yep!
+**1. Will you be reviewing applications for a student to begin Fall 2025?** Probably.
+I'll update with an official answer as soon as possible!

 **2. Should I email you to express interest in applying to your lab?** You **do not** need to email me just to let me know you're applying to my lab.
 Those emails are stressful for you to send but won't have an impact on how I review your application.
 Save yourself the stress.
 However, if you have questions that would determine whether you'd like to apply and that weren't answered elsewhere on my website, feel free to reach out to me and/or my current/previous mentees.